Wichita may soon use dogs to control geese population

-With new changes coming to Wichita’s leash law the door is opening for a new way to control the geese population.
+WICHITA, Kan.
+(KSNW) – With new changes coming to Wichita’s leash law, the door is opening for a new way to control the geese population.

 Quinn used to be a herd dog for sheep.
 Now, she is specially trained to help control the geese population and maybe soon in Wichita.